Mark Gonzales: Art and writing

+Mark Gonzales is an acclaimed and internationally exhibited artist.
+Having previously exhibited at many different galleries including; Gallery Target in Tokyo, Japan.
+Chandran Gallery, San Francisco, USA.
+Janet Borden gallery, New York, USA and the Stadtisches Museum, Abteiberg, Germany.
+He is currently represented by Parrasch Heijnen Galley In Los Angeles.

-London-based art curator Emma Reeves has explained in an introduction that she wrote for Interview magazine: "He makes art all the time, and he has been making art in some form or another for almost as long as he has been skateboarding.
-But it's rare to see an actual show of the work".
-An interview that Reeves completed with Gonzales is also published in Interview and he reveals that he likes creating "zines" the most, as "it is the most free thing to do".
+London-based art curator Emma Reeves has explained in an introduction that she wrote for Interview magazine: "He makes art all the time, and he has been making art in some form or another for almost as long as he has been skateboarding."
+In the same article Gonzales goes on to reveal that he likes creating "zines" the most, as "it is the most free thing to do.
+I can write anything and just put it in a zine, and then it’s out there.
+It is like blogging but on paper.".
+Gonzales created over 145 zines (the exact number is unknown) which include: Non Stop Poetry: The Zines of Mark Gonzales, Dream Wheels Poems, We Know You Suck (split zine with Santa West) and Going to Love You (published by Nieves).
 In 2008, Drag City released a book called The Collected Fanzines that consists of reproductions of old zines that he created together with director Harmony Korine.

-Gonzales was featured in the music video for the song "West Coast" by Jason Schwartzman's band, Coconut Records; the music video featured a sequence that was originally filmed in 1998 at a German museum, but was edited for the purpose of the music video with Gonzales' permission.
+Gonzales was featured in the music video for the song "West Coast" by Jason Schwartzman's band, Coconut Records; the music video featured a sequence that was originally filmed in 1998 at the Stadtisches Museum, but was edited for the purpose of the music video with Gonzales' permission.
 Gonzales also directed and appears in the Coconut Records music video "Any Fun", alongside actress Chloë Sevigny and skateboarder Alex Olson.

-Gonzales is also a poet and author, and his published body of work includes Social Problems, High Tech Poetry, Broken Dreams, and Broken Poems.
+Gonzales is also a published poet and author.
+His published body of work includes Social Problems, High Tech Poetry, Broken Dreams, and Broken Poems.
 Gonzales has revealed that he is constantly writing poetry.

-In 2011, Gonzales designed and painted the London Flagship Supreme (brand) Store.
+In 2011, Gonzales designed and painted the London Flagship Supreme Store.
 Gonzales would send letters to the New York store entitled “Supream” during the early years of the brand.
 This led to many collaborations with Gonzales and Supreme, with the latest being in the S/S21 collection.
 Gonzales has designed sculptures and paintings for Supreme's retail locations in New York (Manhattan), San Francisco, London, Paris, Tokyo (Shibuya), Nagoya, and Osaka.

 Personal life

-As of 2018, Gonzales resides in New York City, New York with his wife, Tia, and their 2 children.
+As of 2024, Gonzales resides in Paris and New York City, with his wife, Tia, and their two children.